Quick setup camper trailers that make camping easy

 With water capacity rivalling some small caravans, enough bed space for four people to sleep comfortably and enough chassis and airbag suspension for go-anywhere towability, the UEV-440 is a trailer that lets you measure ownership in decades, not years.
 Ready for all your future adventures, this trailer is designed to accompany you on every journey ahead.

-There’s a Batwing style awning on each side, giving near full coverage around the camper, an easy access kitchen and a hot water shower for washing a day’s dust out of your beard.
-These trailers have been around for a long time now, and the fact that they remain rare on the second hand market says it all.
+There’s a Batwing-style awning on each side, giving near full coverage around the camper, an easy-access kitchen and a hot water shower for washing a day’s dust out of your beard.
+These trailers have been around for a long time now, and the fact that they remain rare on the second-hand market says it all.
 They’re built to hang onto.
-The set-up time isn’t light speed, but it still comes in at under five minutes for both beds and awnings.
-For a non-hybrid camper, that’s fast.
+The setup time isn’t light-speed, but it still comes in under five minutes for both beds and awnings.

 Pros